ppissias/xsrpcj/README.md

 Lets see both of them in detail:

 ### running the produced .jar (standalone or via ant / maven / ... )
-First of all you need to define an environment variable pointing to the protoc compiler executable full path  (i.e. `PROTOC_PATH = /path/to/protoc` )
+First of all you need to define an environment variable named `PROTOC_PATH` pointing to the protoc compiler executable full path  (i.e. `PROTOC_PATH = /path/to/protoc` )

 Then you can invoke the code generator